TypicalAM/blog/content/posts/wpa-introduction/index.md

 ## Setting yourself up for success

 Our end goal is being able to view data payloads from other users in a basic, secured home wireless network (`WPA2-PSK`).
-This post is more on the theoretical side, altough you can try doing this at home and exploring some of the things that I will be talking about using a *monitor-enabled* wireless network card (like my `TP-Link Archer T3U Nano`).
+This post is more on the theoretical side, although you can try doing this at home and exploring some of the things that I will be talking about using a *monitor-enabled* wireless network card (like my `TP-Link Archer T3U Nano`).
 Enable `monitor mode` on the card using:

 ```sh
 sudo iw phy phy1 interface add mon0 type monitor